patricktokeeffe/rv-utility-server/setup.md

 | VNC server (*tightvncserver*) | 5901/tcp? |
 | network UPS tools (*nut*)     | 3493 |

-* probably need to enable 443/udp for *ocserv*?

----

 ## Other things to look into